theunicornguild/BrewIt/04_coffee_calculator/03_javascript_3_amount_calculator.md

   };
 ```

-and finally we'll put `handleChange` in `handleRatio` so it would call it whenever the users chooses another value from the slider.
+and finally we'll put `handleChange` in `handleRatio` so it would call it whenever the user chooses another value from the slider.
-//Mariam: user\*

 ```
     const handleRatio = value => {